My Story About Ocean Acidification

 Imagine no more coral reefs because calcium-based structures dissolve.
 Next, imagine phytoplankton that grow microscopic plates, like coccolithophores, dying for the same reason.
 Then realize that the loss of phytoplankton results in declining ocean and atmospheric oxygen levels, resulting in mass starvation due to reduced oceanic and crop productivity.
 The rioting follows.
 Civil war erupts.
 Nations make war.
 It will be doomsday for sure.
 So, what do we do?
 If you read my story you might get some ideas.

 My novella entitled "Ocean Acidification and the Apocalypse" is now available at Amazon.
+A preface to the story is at the bottom of this page.

 Search Ocean Acidification at Amazon for books you may browse for free.